ME 4390 Design of Thermal Systems

 Course Description: Application of energy concepts to thermal fluid design problems.
 Hands-on design projects in incompressible and compressible fluid flows, thermodynamics, heat transfer, power generation, alternate energy systems including computer simulations.
 Experimentation and theoretical analysis, verification with data analysis and report preparation.
 (3 credit hours)

-Course Objectives: To learn the basic principles underlying piping, pumping, heat exchangers, modeling, and optimization in design of thermal systems; skills and techniques necessary to design of thermal systems; design tools such as MathCad (Mathematics), SolidWorks (CAD), and FLUENT (CFD); to develop representative models of real processes and systems and draw optimizations concerning design of thermal systems.
+Course Objectives: To learn the basic principles underlying piping, pumping, heat exchangers, modeling, and optimization in design of thermal systems; skills and techniques necessary to design of thermal systems; design tools such as MathCad (Mathematics), ANSYS(CAD, Meshing, and CFD); to develop representative models of real processes and systems and draw optimizations concerning design of thermal systems.

 Pre-requisites: ME3350 and ME4310